 These beautiful creations are not just cards, but also make great gifts!
 The pressed flowers and leaves in the sets listed below won’t fade and will last as a memorable keepsake for years.
-Kids will love to help make them and feel so proud with the finished result!
+Kids will love making them and feel so proud with the finished result!

-Ready to make a few?!
+Ready to make a few pressed flower cards?!
 Here’s what you’ll need-

 - Blank envelopes and cards- I can’t find a plain white set with a V shaped flap on Amazon, but this set with the gold trim is pretty!
 I found my set at Target.
 I wish the envelopes were a bit thicker, but they worked just fine!
 I suggest using card stock for the cards, so the paper doesn’t get wavy in the drying process.